Is the Teva Pharmaceutical Industries Limited (NYSE:TEVA) stock an investment opportunity?

 Sponsored

-As well, it is important to consider TEVA stock ratios such as price-to-sales, which is currently 0.66.Likewise, its price to free cash flow for the last twelve months stands at 21.58.
-TEVA’s price to book ratio for the most recent quarter was 1.15, resulting in an 4.98 price to cash per share for the period.
+As well, it is important to consider TEVA stock ratios such as price-to-sales, which is currently 0.68.Likewise, its price to free cash flow for the last twelve months stands at 20.00.
+TEVA’s price to book ratio for the most recent quarter was 1.20, resulting in an 4.62 price to cash per share for the period.

 How does Teva Pharmaceutical Industries Limited (TEVA) stock rate among analysts?
 Buy, sell, or hold?